Badgerati/Pode/docs/Tutorials/Metrics/Uptime.md

 # Uptime and Restarts

-Internally Pode keeps track of the uptime of the server, as well as the number of times the server has been restarted.
+Pode internally keeps track of the uptime of the server, as well as the number of times the server has been restarted.

 ## Uptime